Choosing and booking a rail pass

 Unfortunately, it’s not possible to modify any information on a rail pass once it has been printed.

 If you have slightly misspelled a traveler’s name, you should be okay.
 Although we recommend that the name printed on the rail pass matches the name printed on the passport, the train conductor may use his discretion when controlling your rail pass onboard the train and tolerate a slight misspelling.
 If the error is more substantial, you may have to request a refund and purchase a new rail pass.
-A 15% penalty applies, in addition to a 7% administrative fee when refunding a rail pass.
+A 15% penalty applies.
 If you catch the error and call us right away (before your pass has been printed), we may be able to modify your order and print your rail pass with the correct information.

 The only exception is if you bought the Rail Protection Plan when you placed your rail pass order.
 Then you’d be eligible to receive the full value of your original rail pass back and use it towards buying a new rail pass, with no fee or penalty incurred.